 What is Mission Statement?

-A Mission Statement is an integral component of your business’s overall strategic plan.
+A Mission Statement is an integral component of a business’s strategic plan.

 A mission statement describes what business the organisation is in (and what it isn’t) both now and projecting into the future.
 Its aim is to provide focus for management and staff on which to base all business decisions and strategies.
-It should encapsulate the product or service you deliver, the audience you deliver it to and the problem it solves.
+It should encapsulate the product or service the business delivers, the audience it delivers it to and the problem it solves.